kin3303/cloudbees_cdro_install_dockerize/README.md

 Password : ecdb
 ```

-If you want to use your own DB, please refer to the following to set up your DB.
+If you want to use your own DB, you need to execute query that I mention below and use it for Database Configuration.

 ```
 CREATE DATABASE IF NOT EXISTS ecdb CHARACTER SET utf8 COLLATE utf8_unicode_ci;